-But there are some tips and tricks to getting the blotch of brown to disappear, from soaking to spot cleaning to rubbing with soap.
+Tea stains may be light in color but the brown discoloration they leave on a mug, clothing, carpet, or upholstery is to remove.
+There are some tips and tricks to getting the blotch of brown to disappear, from soaking to spot cleaning to rubbing with soap.
 Choose which method is best for you, and if that one doesn't work, give another technique a try.

-Remove From Clothing
+When to Remove Tea Stains From Clothing

-- Rinse the tea stain thoroughly with cold water.
 Try to rinse out as much of the stain as you can working from the back of the clothing to try to flush the tea off of the surface instead of through the fabric.

-- Use a liquid detergent and rub gently into the tea stain.
-Allow the detergent to stand on the tea stain for at least 5 minutes.
+Use a liquid detergent and rub gently into the tea stain.
+Allow the detergent to stand on the tea stain for at least five minutes.
 If the stain is old or dry, rub the tea stain with detergent and allow to soak in cold water for 30 minutes.
 Rinse the clothing thoroughly.
 If tea traces remain, rub liquid laundry detergent into the tea stain and soak in warm water for 10 to 15 minutes.

-- Apply a thick layer of baking soda directly to the stain while the tea is still wet.
+If you prefer, instead of soap and cold water, you can apply a thick layer of baking soda directly to the stain while the tea is still wet.
 The powder will absorb the tea, pulling the brown color out of the fabric and into the powder.
 Leave it on overnight and then scrape the powder off.
 Most of the stain should be removed, and then you can toss the clothing into the washing machine to try to finish cleaning.

-- Soak in a solution of cold water and oxidizing stain remover (such as OxiClean) as the product recommends.
+For stains that are stubborn or for thicker fabrics, soak in a solution of cold water and oxidizing stain remover (such as OxiClean) as the product recommends.

-Remove From Carpet and Upholstery
+Removing Tea Stains From Carpet and Upholstery

-- Mix 1 tablespoon of dishwashing liquid and 1 tablespoon of vinegar with 2 cups cool water.
+- Mix 1 tablespoon of dishwashing liquid and 1 tablespoon of vinegar with 2 cups of cool water.